 Steve’s crew really wanted to see the new BRQ terrain…and I was content enough to do multiple laps on Tahawas.
 It was really perfect for tele in there.
 If anyone was doing telelaps in Tahawas today, I’d love to hear from you.
 Best conditions I’ve seen in there in a while.

 Took a break in the saddle to defrost and have some cocoa.
-I knew I hadn’t done Echo yet and tomorrow is going to be a short day…so I figured, I’d better do it now…and end up back at the summit at days end.
+I knew I hadn’t done Echo yet and tomorrow was going to be a short day.
+I figured, I’d better do it now, and end up back at the summit at days end.
 Hopefully the ongoing snow would continue to pile up.

 My plan was to hit Echo, so I could say I did it, and to see what it was like.
 It certainly looks interesting from below.
 But as I was flying over the top of Sagamore in the BR Quad, I had to do a run on it.

 It was a good decision.
 Conditions were great.
 It was dumping, there was no wind and really no people.
 I didn’t see any thin cover.

 Sagamore is really unlike any other trail at Gore.
 It goes on and on….reminding me more of Whiteface than Gore.
 I’m starting to think that the new pod is going to be a great addition to the mountain.